Omid-Eghlidos/polymer/source/introduction.rst

 The Polymer project is a toolkit designed to assist in the generation and analysis of polymer structures.
-This project includes tools for generating both amorphous and crystalline structures for polymers like isotactic polypropylene (iPP) and polyethylene (PE).
+This project includes tools for generating both amorphous and crystalline structures for polymers like polyethylene (PE) and polypropylene (PP).

 The aim of this project is to provide users with the ability to: